marriott-library/MaRMAT-Beta/README.md

    - The results will be exported to a CSV file.

 6. Resetting:
+   - Use the "Back" button to return to previous screens and alter your selections.
-   - Use the "Reset" button to clear file selections and start over.
+   - Use the "Reset" button on the main frame to clear file selections and start over.

-## Dependencies
+### Dependencies
-- Python 3.x: Python is a widely used high-level programming language for general-purpose programming.
-Documentation
+- **[Python 3.x](https://docs.python.org/3/)**: Python is a widely used high-level programming language for general-purpose programming.

-- Tkinter: Tkinter is Python's standard GUI (Graphical User Interface) package.
+- **[Tkinter](https://docs.python.org/3/library/tk.html)**: Tkinter is Python's standard GUI (Graphical User Interface) package.
 It is used to create desktop applications with a graphical interface.
-Documentation

 *Note: These dependencies are essential for running the Reparative Metadata Audit Tool.
-If you don't have Python installed, you can download it from the official Python website.
+If you don't have Python installed, you can download it from the [official Python website](https://www.python.org/downloads/).
 Tkinter is usually included with Python distributions, so no separate installation is required.*

-## Installation
+### Installation
 No installation is required.
 Simply run the Python script reparative_metadata_audit_tool.py to start the application on your PC.

-# Credits and Acknowledgments
+## Credits and Acknowledgments
 This tool was inspired by the Duke University Libraries Description Audit Tool, developed by [Noah Huffman](https://github.com/noahgh221) at the Rubenstein Library, and expanded by [Miriam Shams-Rainey](https://github.com/mshamsrainey).
 See: [Description-Audit](https://github.com/duke-libraries/description-audit/tree/main).